leticiagcapovilla/mywikitest/home/Machine/magnets.md

 #### Fieldmap Analysis

-A 3D magnetic model has been created and its [fieldmap analyzed][link] A summary of the analysis can be found in analysis.txt at [this folder](https://github.com/lnls-ima/ts-dipoles/tree/master/links-official).
+A 3D magnetic model has been created and its [fieldmap analyzed](/home/Groups/FAC/fieldmap_analysis).
+A summary of the analysis can be found in analysis.txt at [this folder](https://github.com/lnls-ima/ts-dipoles/tree/master/links-official).

 <br />